 Awards You Could Receive in a Slip and Fall Case

 A slip and fall lawyer from Laborde Earles Injury Lawyers wants to take on your case and help you seek compensation for your losses.
 Some awards you could receive following a slip and fall accident include compensation for the following losses:

-We can seek compensation to cover all of your bills related to your slip and fall injury medical treatment.
-These could include:
+We can seek compensation to cover current and future medical expenses related to your slip and fall injury.
+Medical treatment costs may include: